hyphacoop/handbook/Finance/payroll.md

 2. Click the `EMPLOYEES` tab.
 3. Click on an employee's name.
 4. Click `DEDUCTIONS`.
-5. The `Long-term disability premium` deduction must match the employee's entry in the Co-operators billing statement: see the "Total Amount Due for Member" line under Premium -> Employee.
+5. The `Long-term disability premium` deduction must match the value calculated using the benefits plan billing statement.
 6. Repeat steps 3-5 for all employees.

 ## 4. Submit Payroll in Wagepoint